emaphp/eMacros/README.md

 <br/>

-A program can receive an arbitrary number of arguments.
-These must be specified when calling the *execute* method right after the instance environment.
+A program can accept an arbitrary number of arguments.
+These must be specified right after the instance environment.

 ```lisp
 ; arguments.em